eclipse-sumo/sumo/docs/web/docs/Libsumo.md

 developer packages for Python (and Java if needed), for Windows see [Installing/Windows_CMake](Installing/Windows_CMake.md).
-You need to (re-)compile sumo yourself under Windows following the remarks above, under Linux it is probably just a matter of calling cmake and make.
+You need to (re-)compile sumo yourself under Windows following the remarks above, under Linux see [Installing/Linux_Build](Installing/Linux_Build.md) (it is probably just a matter of calling cmake and make again if you previously did a build without swig).
 For the python bindings you will get a libsumo.py and a _libsumo.so (or .pyd on Windows).
 If you place them somewhere on your python path you should be able to use them as described below.